AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## Synchronize catalog data {#synchronize-catalog-data}

 [!DNL Live Search] requires synchronized product data for search operations, and synchronized attribute data to configure facets.
 The initial synchronization between the product catalog and the catalog service begins when [!DNL Live Search] is first connected.
-Depending on the installation method and size of the catalog, it can take up to eight hours for the data to be exported and indexed by [!DNL Live Search].
+Depending on the installation method and size of the catalog, it can take up to 30 minutes for the data to be exported and indexed by [!DNL Live Search].
 The list of data that is synchronized and shared with the catalog service can be found in the schema, which is defined in:

 `vendor/magento/module-catalog-data-exporter/etc/et_schema.xml`